nilearn/nilearn/doc/data_analysis/resting_state_networks.rst

 Visualizing the results
 ========================

 We can visualize the components as in the previous examples.
-As before, we use masked arrays (`np.ma`) to create transparency in the overlays.

 .. literalinclude:: ../../plot_canica_resting_state.py
     :start-after: ### Visualize the results #####################################################